dyeramosu/AC215_snapnutrition/README.md

 (4) Check the examples in the `src/image_prep/pipelines` and `src/image_prep/batch_definitions` folders for the structure of these yaml files.
 The ending '/' in the paths is important.
 This main data directory can be configured, but by default it will look for paths within a `data/` folder at the same level as the main project.

-**Notebooks**
-This folder contains code that is not part of container - for e.g: EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.